Endocrine Response in Women With Invasive Lobular Breast Cancer

 Open to females

-- Hormone receptor (HR) status of the invasive component must be documented on the diagnostic core biopsy before trial enrollment.
-The tumor must be ER-positive.
-ER will be considered positive if staining is 1% or greater.
+- Hormone receptor (HR) status of the invasive component must be documented before trial enrollment.
+The tumor must be HR-positive.
+HR will be considered positive if staining is 1% or greater for ER and/or PR.
 This will be determined at the enrolling institution for purposes of study participation and enrollment onto the trial.
 Subsequently, HR status will be confirmed by central pathology review, but this central review will not be required prior to enrolling the patient.
+HER2 status will be determined locally only, based upon current ASCO/CAP guidelines.

-- Prior use of hormone contraceptives and replacement therapy is allowed (e.g., estrogen and/or progestin), but must have been discontinued at least 30 days prior to the diagnostic biopsy.
-Vaginal preparations (e.g., Vagifem® or Estring®) are allowed.
+- Prior use of hormone contraceptives and replacement therapy is allowed (e.g., estrogen and/or progestin), but must have been discontinued at least 30 days prior to the study enrollment.
+Vaginal preparations (e.g., Vagifem® or Estring®)

 - Participant must be aware of the nature of her malignancy, understand the study requirements and risks and be able and willing to sign a written informed consent document.